Balmain by Balmain (1998) {Perfume Short (Review)}

 Balmain de Balmain.jpg

 Balmain by Balmain was launched in 1998 fifteen years after Ebène and twenty years after Ivoire.
 It is one of the lesser known Balmain fragrances.
-Rather than to present itself as being an innovative composition, it is a perfume that recaptures the classic style of French perfumery and its values of elegance and restraint promoted and exemplified in great part by French haute couture designers such as Pierre Balmain and reflected in both their sartorial and perfume creations.
+Rather than to offer itself as being an innovative composition, it is a perfume that recaptures the classic style of French perfumery and its values of elegance and restraint promoted and exemplified in great part by French haute couture designers such as Pierre Balmain, which were reflected in both their sartorial and perfume creations.
 Everything about Balmain perfume is stylized, even its discreet carnal innuendos.......

 Balmain de Balmain Ad.JPG